 Monica McWilliams is an academic and former politician.
-She is a graduate of Queen's University Belfast and the University of Michigan, and was Professor of Women's Studies and Social Policy at the Ulster University where she holds the position of Emeritus Professor.
+She is a graduate of Queen's University Belfast and the University of Michigan, and was Professor of Women's Studies and Social Policy at Ulster University where she holds the position of Emeritus Professor.
 She co-founded the Northern Ireland Women's Coalition and led its negotiating team in the multi-party talks leading up to the Good Friday Agreement.
 She was elected to the legislative Assembly in Northern Ireland from 1998 - 2003.
-She was Chief Commissioner of the Northern Ireland Human Rights Commission from 2005 - 2011 and is the Chairperson of Interpeace, an international NGO based in Geneva.
-She has published widely on women, peace and security, and on violence against women in conflict societies.
-She was one of three persons appointed in 2011 to a Prison Reform Oversight Group advising the Northern Ireland Department of Justice.
+She was Chief Commissioner of the Northern Ireland Human Rights Commission from 2005 - 2011 and a former Chairperson of Interpeace.
 Monica was one of three persons tasked by the First and Deputy First Ministers in December 2015 to make recommendations for a strategy to disband paramilitary groups and was subsequently nominated to the Commission by the Executive to report on progress towards that goal.
+She recently published a book entitled Stand Up, Speak Out: My Life Working for Women's Rights, Peace and Equality in Northern Ireland and Beyond.